DBT85/CC-CP-SCANSat/README.txt

 It's currently got 11 missions for Kerbin, Mun, Minmus, Duna, Ike, Eve, Gilly, Moho, Dres, Jool's Moons and Eeloo included.

-All missions are now locked and balanced!
+All missions are now locked and balanced ish!
 Hurrah!

+Version log
+0.5.1 - Removed the old duration counter and updated ckan files for KSP 1.02

 Now:
 1) The first Kerbin mission requires that the first SCANSat part be unlocked